How Can You Take Control Of Your High Blood Pressure?

 Basically, exercise can be broken down into 4 groups.
 The four groups are:

-Cardiovascular Or Aerobic Exercise: This type of exercise program helps lower your blood pressure by strengthening your heart.
+- Cardiovascular types of exercise programs helps lower your blood pressure by strengthening your heart.

 You probably already know that smoking is bad for your lungs.
 Did you know it also makes you more likely to get high blood pressure and heart disease?